dinhomathias/Amc/Transition-guide-to-Version-12.0.md

 Note that in the last case, the order is the order that the filters were executed in, and not necessarily left to right.

 Also note that `context.match` is a shortcut for `context.matches[0]`.
 Very useful when you are only interested in the first match.

+***
+# Persistence
+In version 12 we introduce persistence to the bot's mechanics.
+If you want to use this please read the [wiki page](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Making-your-bot-persistent) dedicated to persistence.